awslabs/rust-smt-ir/cargo-project/amzn-smt-prediction/README.md

 It also (will) include a script for generating predictions about a single SMT problem file, handling the data processing and calling of AWS SageMaker endpoints.

-The main Rust project uses an [internal SMT parser](https://code.amazon.com/packages/Rust-ArgAtsSmtUtils/trees/mainline/--/cargo-project/amzn-smt-ir) to count the number of occurances of String predicates in SMT problem files.
+The Rust project herein uses a [SMT parser](https://github.com/awslabs/rust-smt-ir/tree/main/cargo-project/amzn-smt-ir) to count the number of occurances of String predicates in SMT problem files.
 These are referred to as ``offline features`` in the predictive models.